nicoware-dev/hivefi-v2/eliza/packages/plugin-hivefi/src/crosschain/wormhole/README.md

 Note: For Mantle, the supported tokens are USDT, USDC, ETH, MNT, and WETH.
 Note: For BSC, the supported tokens are USDT, USDC, BNB, ETH, BUSD, and WETH.

+### Circle Bridge Supported Tokens

+The Circle Bridge integration supports only USDC transfers.

+## When to Use Circle Bridge vs. Wormhole

+- **Use Circle Bridge when**:
+  - You specifically want to transfer USDC
+  - You want the native USDC token on the destination chain
+  - You're transferring between supported chains
+  - You want the official Circle-backed transfer method

+- **Use Wormhole when**:
+  - You want to transfer tokens other than USDC
+  - You need to transfer to/from chains not supported by Circle (e.g., Mantle, BSC)
+  - You're comfortable with wrapped token representations
+  - You need more flexibility in token types and chain options

 ## Debugging

 The module includes detailed logging to help with debugging.
 Look for console logs that show: